 With fluid hips, Warren faces little resistance when changing directions and moving along the line.
 He’s an effective puller and can reach and down block with the ability to hinge, pivot, and slide his feet.
 As a run blocker, the Pitt OT can sink his hips and use leg drive to take defenders off the line.

 And with his athleticism, Warren doesn’t look out of place in space, climbing to the second level with ease.
-If he gets his hands inside EDGEs, he has the power to steer them against their will.
+If he gets his hands inside edge rushers, he has the power to steer them against their will.
+Oh, and he was a team captain, to boot!

 He’s far from a mauler, seldom putting the opposition in the dirt.
 Building on his core and lower body strength will help, but it’s not just a power problem.
 Warren simply doesn’t have the “see target, destroy target” mentality.
 Although not necessary to keep his QB clean and creates holes on the ground, it’s an intangible trait that offensive line coaches covet.

 Warren will also bend at the waist, duck his head into engagement, and play with his weight over his toes, allowing defenders to wrench him off platform.
+He can also narrow his base heading into contact, sapping his effectiveness.
 It’s a starch difference to his balance as a pass blocker, but he isn’t perfect there, either.

 While Warren has showcased stymying grip strength and the ability to reset his hands, he occasionally doubles down on his first-hand placement.
 This has led to some holding penalties and defenders displacing his hands and freeing themselves from blocks.
-Similarly, if he doesn’t grasp speed rushers, they are able to counter across his face.
+Similarly, if he doesn’t grasp speed rushers, they are able to counter across his face and beat him around the outside track.

 Lastly, it’s not difficult to decipher whether the Panthers are running an RPO/run/play-action or pass based on Warren’s stance.
 Although that’s a true statement for many tackles, the Pitt OT stands distinctly taller than his teammates, presumably to kick step into his set quicker.